anarkrist/configs/README.md

 Fedora/CentOS/RHEL/openSUSE probably have a package for it but im not delving into rpmfind

 ### (WIN_/NIX_)Microsoft.Powershell_profile.ps1
-configures prompt appearance and aliases for Powershell (`WIN_` is for Windows, `NIX_` was written for ubuntu but i assume it should work on most other linux if not nix in general
+configures prompt appearance and aliases for PowerShell (`WIN_` is for Windows, `NIX_` was written for ubuntu but i assume it should work on most other linux if not nix in general
 see [the Powershell github page](https://github.com/powershell/powershell) for how to get it on your system
 on Windows this goes in `%USERPROFILE%/Documents/WindowsPowerShell/`, or `%USERPROFILE%/Documents/PowerShell` in PScore, while on \*nix it goes in `~/.config/powershell/`.
 Make sure to remove the WIN or NIX prefix.